 --git-credentials flag and set it to

-file will be sent to the interactive session.
+file is sent to the interactive session.
 This is helpful if working on private git repositories, and it allows for seamless

 cloning and tracking of git references, including untracked changes.